 Need some ideas for your groom’s cake creation?
 New Orleans has all the inspiration you need.
 This city knows a thing or two about fun decorations.
 You can make every slice of your groom’s cake festive with a Mardi Gras color scheme.
 If you want an iconic cake, use an iconic New Orleans symbol like a fleur-de-lis.
 Or a streetcar-shaped cake to keep the wedding party rolling.
 With New Orleans in mind, you can craft a creative dessert that everyone will want to try.

 Today’s groom's cakes are often served on a table separate from the wedding cake at the reception, offering a second flavor choice for guests.
 But your groom’s cake filling is entirely up to you.
 Any kind of cake will do, but for a New Orleans style wedding, you can’t go wrong with Doberge cake.
 An original New Orleans recipe, Doberge cake combines thin layers of cake and pudding that make a delicious choice for your big day.

 If you want a groom’s cake that fits right in with your New Orleans wedding festivities, gift your groom the most coveted dessert in the city: a king cake.
 King cakes are a Mardi Gras tradition that is always the life of the party.
 These Danish braided pastries are blissfully sweet, laced with cinnamon, and topped with colorful icing.
-While the official season for king cakes only falls between January 6th and Ash Wednesday, there are plenty of local New Orleans bakeries that will custom bake this carnival treat for your carnival themed groom’s cake.
+While the official season for king cakes only falls between January 6th and Ash Wednesday, there are plenty of local New Orleans bakeries, such as Haydel's Bakery, that will custom bake this carnival treat for your carnival themed groom’s cake.